 The initiative is run by Dr Jeremy Kidwell, Senior Lecturer in Theological Ethics at the University of Birmingham and Dr Ian Jones of St Peter’s Saltley Trust, supported by a steering group of experienced primary and secondary specialists, environmental scientists and practitioners.

-To apply for our Teacher Fellowship programme, read more details here (applications open, 7 July to 26 July).
+To apply for our Teacher Fellowship programme, read more details here (applications open now!).

 A dedicated project website will be set up over the coming months.